christinedn/chunklist/README.md

    versus placing a new element in the tail chunk.
 What are the advantages and disadvantages to automatically placing values at the tail node?*** (1 point)

    > Advantages of automatically places values at the tail node is it will always be constant time.
-Since we have the length of each array within each node, doing values[item] = tail->len would place the value at the end of the tail array.
+Since we have the length of each array within each node, doing values[tail->len] = item would place the value at the end of the tail array.
 Disadvantages is that you may still have space in the nodes before the tail.
-Placing a new element in the first available empty space requires you to traverse through the Chunk list to see if the array within the nodes are full which is a disadvantage.
+Placing a new element in the first available empty space requires you to traverse through the Chunk list to see where is the first empty space which is a disadvantage.

 ## Run Configurations